synapsecns/sanguine/docs/bridge/docs/03-RFQ/70-CanonicalRelayer/index.md

 :::

-The Canonical RFQ Relayer is the official relayer app built and operated by Synapse which performs all necessary automated functions that are necessary for a Relayer participating in the Synapse RFQ network.
+The Canonical Relayer is the official relayer app built and operated by Synapse which performs all necessary automated functions that are necessary for a Relayer participating in the Synapse Intent Network (SIN) network.

 These functions include: